-The DSCA, with MILDEPs and ODOs, is determining the actions required to bring its financial and nonfinancial feeder systems and processes into compliance with USGAAP.
+The DSCA, with Military Departments and ODOs, is determining the actions required to bring its financial and nonfinancial feeder systems and processes into compliance with USGAAP.
 One such action is the current revision of accounting systems to record transactions based on the U.S. Standard General Ledger (USSGL).
-Until all DSCA, MILDEP, and ODO systems and related processes are updated to collect and report financial information as required by USGAAP, reported financial data is based on budgetary transactions data from nonfinancial feeder systems, and accruals.
+Until all DSCA, Military Departments, and ODO systems and related processes have been updated to collect and report financial information as required by USGAAP, reported financial data is based on budgetary transactions data from nonfinancial feeder systems, and accruals.